KnowageLabs/Knowage-Documentation/functionalities-guide/FreeInquiry/ka_user_freeinquiry.rst

     Filter on an element means to filter also on its parent nodes.

-Moreover, selecting the filters tab, you can use specific filters clicking on the button “Add Temporal” as shown in :numref:`iaddtempfiltersleftright`) (Left).
-The action opens the pop up displayed in next figure) (Right).
+Moreover, selecting the filters tab, you can use specific filters clicking on the button “Add Temporal” as shown in figure below (Left).
+The action opens the pop up displayed in next figure (Right).

 .. _iaddtempfiltersleftright:
 .. figure:: media/image22930.png